 Setting up this feature is easy; visit your Android network settings and locate “Tethering and Portable Hotspot.”
 Afterward, select “USB Tethering” and plug the cable into your laptop.

-Share Mobile Data with Wi-Fi Hotspot
+How to Share Mobile Data with Wi-Fi Hotspot

 Buried within every sophisticated mobile phone is the capability to turn the device into a Wi-Fi Hotspot, which is a feature very few people use to their advantage.
 Using your phone in this manner is called Wi-Fi tethering and is most useful when your computer’s internet connection is less stable than your mobile data.